Sales & Support: +1 (480) 360-6463

 Human Resources

-3. How do you handle stressful situations?
+3. How do you handle feedback from colleagues and supervisors?

 Management